 Now that you know how you can claim significant deductions for artwork in the workplace, the challenge is to decide what you want to buy.
 Art preferences are obviously very subjective, but it’s also good to consider where you will put the artwork and what its purpose will be.

 If you’re unsure about what might work best in your workplace, we can help.
 We can provide you with mock-ups of your preferred artworks from our stockroom in your office space.
+If you’re an interior designer or architect, all trade and industry professionals receive a 10% discount on any artwork purchased from .M Contemporary.

 Browse tax deductible artwork from M Contemporary